 On April 19, 1996 the Company completed a \$7,500,000 private placement of 750 shares of convertible Series A Preferred Stock ("Preferred Stock Financing").
 Net proceeds after agents' commissions were approximately \$6,855,000.
 The shares are convertible, at the option of the holder, into Cellegy common stock.
-The number of shares of common stock issuable on conversion of a share of Series A Preferred Stock is calculated based on the lower of a fixed conversion price or a variable conversion price depending primarily on the market price of the common stock on the conversion date.
-The minimum number of shares which will be issued on conversion takes place at the time the shares first become convertible at the fixed conversion price of \$6.6275 per share.
+The number of shares of common stock issuable on conversion of a share of Series A Preferred Stock is calculated based on the lower of a fixed conversion price or a variable conversion price depending primarily on the market price of the commmon stock on the conversion date.
+The minimum number of shares which will be issued on conversion of all the preferred stock is approximately 1,150,000 shares, which would occur if conversion takes place at the time the shares first become convertible at the fixed conversion price of \$6.6275 per share.
 If the variable conversion price is lower than the fixed conversion price, a greater number of shares will be issued upon conversion.
 Two years after issuance, the remaining preferred shares are automatically converted into common stock.
 A conversion premium accrues at the rate of 8 percent per annum and is payable on conversion in shares of common stock.
-Finally, Cellegy has redemption rights
+Finally, Cellegy has redemption rights under certain circumstances.